andrew/ultimate-awesome/README.md

 - [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.
 - [awesome-voxel](https://github.com/meshula/awesome-voxel) - Voxel resources for coders.
 - [awesome-sre-cheatsheets](https://github.com/michaelkkehoe/awesome-sre-cheatsheets) - A curated list of cheatsheets for SRE.
-- [awesome-webhooks](https://github.com/realadeel/awesome-webhooks) - A curated list about real-time webhooks.
 - [awesome-rescript](https://github.com/rescript-lang/awesome-rescript) - A collection of materials about the ReScript programming language and toolchain.
 - [awesome-halo2](https://github.com/adria0/awesome-halo2) - List of halo2-related resources.
 - [AwesomeLLM4APR](https://github.com/iSEngLab/AwesomeLLM4APR) - A Systematic Literature Review on Large Language Models for Automated Program Repair.
 - [awesome-onsenui](https://github.com/OnsenUI/awesome-onsenui) - A curated list of awesome Onsen UI resources.
+- [awesome-ai-newsletters](https://github.com/alternbits/awesome-ai-newsletters) - A curated list of top best AI Related Newsletters and ai agents newsletters.
 - [awesome-community-curated-nlp](https://github.com/alvations/awesome-community-curated-nlp) - Community Curated NLP List.
 - [awesome-linux-apps](https://github.com/cuongndc9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-copilots](https://github.com/ifokeev/awesome-copilots) - A curated list of AI copilots and assistants that enhance productivity across various domains, with a focus on coding and software development tools.